tecnolgd/PASSWORD-STRENGTH-METER/README.md

 ---

 ## How to Run🔛 ?
-Compile the file using any C compiler:

-bash(command line)
+1) Open terminal.
-###  Compile the file using any C compiler:
+1) Compile the file using any C compiler:
 ***gcc main.c -o main && main***  (for vs code)

 ---